christophberger/start/README.md

 Example
 -------

-Set up a config file:
+For this example, let's assume you want to build a fictitious application for translating text.
+We will go through the steps of setting up a config file, environment variables, command line flags, and commands.

-	[globals]
+First, set up a config file consisting of key/value pairs:

-	targetlang = mandarin
+	targetlang = bavarian
 	sourcelang = english_us
 	voice = Janet

-Set an environment variable:
+Set an environment variable.
+Let's assume your executable is named "gotranslate":

-	$ export VOICE = Sepp
+	$ export GOTRANSLATE_VOICE = Sepp

-Define the global variables in your code:
+Define the global variables in your code, just as you would do with the flag or [pflag](https://github.com/ogier/pflag) packages:

 	tlp := flag.StringP("targetlang", "t", "danish", "The language to translate into") var sl string